-There are two old dynasties in Central Java, the Sultanate of Yogyakarta and the Sultanate of Solo Surakarta.
+There are two old dynasties in Central Java, the Sultanate of Yogyakarta and the Sultanate of Solo (also known as Surakarta).
 Yogyakarta is like the famous older brother of Solo.
-Tourists visiting Indonesia quickly learn all about Yogyakarta, the attractions and things to do.
-In the mad rush to explore Indonesia Solo often gets overlooked.
+Tourists visiting Indonesia quickly learn all about Yogyakarta, and its attractions and things to do.
+In the mad rush to explore Indonesia, Solo often gets overlooked.

 Part of the reason for this is that Solo is more famous for business than tourism.
-It’s a shame, because there are a lot of great things to do in Solo.
-Here is a list of some of the best things that you can do and see in and around Surakarta / Solo.
+That’s a shame, because there are a lot of great things to do in Solo.
+Here is a list of some of the best things that you can do and see in and around Surakarta/Solo.
 I hope after reading the article you’ll agree that Solo is also a great holiday destination.